hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 ## Connect REANA client to remote REANA cluster

 The REANA client will interact with a remote REANA cluster.
-It knows to which REANA cluster it connects by means of two environment variables:
+It knows to which REANA cluster it connects by means of the following environment variable:

 ~~~
 $ source /afs/cern.ch/user/r/reana/public/bin/reana/activate/